pytoolz/toolz/doc/source/control.rst

 ^^^^^^^^^^^^^^^^^^^

 The higher order function ``map`` gives us a name to call a particular control pattern.
-Irregardless of whether or not you use a for loop, a list comprehension, or ``map`` itself, it is useful to recognize the operation and to give it a name.
+Regardless of whether or not you use a for loop, a list comprehension, or ``map`` itself, it is useful to recognize the operation and to give it a name.
 Naming control patterns lets us scale out and tackle more complex problems without burdening our mind with rote details.
 It is just